operolabs/browserstation/terraform/aws/README.md

 ## Configure

 To customize your setup, edit `aws/01-infra/variables.tf` and `aws/02-k8s/templates/rayservice.yaml.tpl` to define the size of your backend based on your workload.
-Run then `./deploy.sh` again
+Then run `./deploy.sh --api-key your-secret-key` again

 ## IAM Permissions